 When Does a Lasting POA Take into Effect?

-What Should I Know About Lasting POA for Business Owners?
+What Should Business Owners Know About Lasting POA?

-As a business owner in UAE, you may want to have separate lasting POAs that are designated to people that will be able to handle the activities of the business when you’re not able to do so.
-The creation of a limited lasting POA for your business’ legal and financial matters can just save your business in UAE when you become incapacitated.
+Business owners in UAE may need the lasting power of attorneys to assign the people to handle the business activities when they are not able to do so.
+The creation of a limited lasting POA for your business’ legal and financial matters can save your business when you become incapacitated.

 For instance, if you have sole ownership of an LLC in Dubai, a lasting POA will provide a specific agent that you have chosen yourself the ability in handling the business’ daily operations and activities in your stead.

 Remember that you have to exclude business affairs with other lasting POAs that you create.